Continuous-Time Random Walk with multi-step memory: An application to market dynamics: Definition of the model

 \section{Definition of the model}

 Let us begin with the analysis of the empirical histogram presenting dependence between the current price jump and the second one before the current jump.
-This histogram, which is a statistical realization of the function $h_2 (r_n, r_{n-2})$, is shown in the Figure \ref{two:f:dx1dx3}b.
+This histogram, which is a statistical realization of the function $h_2 (r_n, r_{n-2})$, is shown in Figure \ref{two:f:dx1dx3}b.

-Observed symmetric dependence between $r_n$ and $r_{n-2}$ can be considered as a generic empirical example of two random variables which are significantly dependent but uncorrelated.
+Observed antisymmetric dependence between $r_n$ and $r_{n-2}$ can be considered as a generic empirical example of two random variables which are dependent but uncorrelated.

-Plot in Fig. \ref{two:f:dx1dx3}a represents dependence between $r_n$ and $r_{n-1}$.
-Besides the sharp central cross corresponding to the case where at least one of the two consecutive price jumps has zero length, the plot contains ``anti-diagonal'' corresponding to the case where two subsequent price jumps have the same length but the opposite sign.
-The dependence presented in Fig. \ref{two:f:dx1dx3}a was already discussed in Ref. \cite{gubiec2} and, as shown there, can be satisfactorily described by Eq. \refe{eq:hold}.

-The plot in Fig. \ref{two:f:dx1dx3}b has an essentially different structure.
 Besides a sharp central cross, it contains both a ``diagonal'' and an ``anti-diagonal''.
 These diagonals and anti-diagonals correspond to the case, where the current price jump and the second one before the current price jump have the same length but might have the same or the opposite signs.